Arabian Dance, for elementary piano players. (See a new page, Arab Dance, for the same piece arranged for Intermediate students!)

 The printable PDF link for this Christmas music:

-Download Arabian Dance for elementary piano players, free
+Download Arabian Dance for elementary piano players

 A perfect read aloud storybook